Uncover the surprising science behind everyday stuff. Go ahead – crush it, zoom inside it, transform it.

 - Memory Metals: Use a robotic arm to bend and twist a Nitinol metal ribbon, a startling example of a metal with a “memory,” then see it return to its original shape with the addition of a little bit of hot air.

-Strange Matter will be on view from Saturday, February 2, 2019 through Sunday, October 13, 2019 on levels two and three of the West Wing.
+Strange Matter will be on view through Sunday, October 13, 2019 on levels two and three of the West Wing.
 Admission to Strange Matter is included in all museum admission tickets.

 Strange Matter is presented locally by HEICO Corporation.
 Strange Matter is produced by the Ontario Science Centre and presented by the Materials Research Society.
 This exhibition and its tour are made possible by the generous support of the National Science Foundation, Dow, Ford Motor Company Fund, Intel® Innovation in Education, Rio Tinto Alcan, and the 3M Foundation.